 What’s on in London this week?
-Wonder no more!
-Find out all the hottest show openings, new art exhibitions in London, restaurants to book into and tickets to buy now.
+From the hottest show openings, new art exhibitions in London, restaurants to book into and tickets to buy now.
 Here’s your culture guide to the month ahead…

 Picasso 1932: Love, Fame, Tragedy Exhibition

 Jump on the train to the Tate Britain from March to September to learn a bit about the fascinating and renowned artist, Picasso.
 The exhibition takes you through the talented artist’s life during one year and explores how the honoured artist dealt with personal, artistic and political problems through artwork.
 Until 9 September,

 Known for his illustrations for Fortnum & Mason and the London Underground, Edward Bawden’s works will be shown in the most wide- ranging exhibition since his death at Dulwich Picture Gallery.
 His works of fine art, which have largely been forgotten, will be on display including 18 scarcely seen war portraits and his early paintings of the everyday.
 Until 9 September,

 Six MasterChef finalists will be joining together to work their gastronomic magic at The Jam Shed Supper Club this July – September.
 Featuring spectacular views of the Thames and St Paul’s, the rooftop event will take place at London’s iconic Southbank Centre and will see Steve Kielty kick things off .
 Until 8 September,

 Imperium 1 & 2 at The Gielgud Theatre